frazik-main/AmplifyGPT/README.md

 ## Want to contribute?

 - We need A LOT of Help!
-- You think language models are future of programming?
 - You want to contribute to the project?
 - Please open an issue or a PR if you'd like to contribute.